 Not all companies can or want to invest in this.
 With cyberunity’s ‘KNOW YOUR TALENTS’ approach, employers gain an edge in the talent market when it comes to attracting and winning cyber security specialists early on.

-SA: cyberunity has an interesting tagline “KNOW YOUR TALENTS”.
-Can you explain the concept behind it and how this applies to organizations working with you?
+SA: Can you explain the concept behind cyberunity “KNOW YOUR TALENTS” tagline and how this applies to organizations working with you?

 PK: KNOW YOUR TALENTS means targeting, approaching, and nurturing your future top performers before you need them.
 If you know your talents well before you hire them then you have a decisive advantage in the market.

 This concept is comparable with CRM.
 It is crystal clear that clients must be approached far before one generates revenues, which is why companies invest in sales teams.
 Winning future employees is the least important as winning future clients.
 Is this mindset already in place and practiced by employers?

 SA: What is the number one reason why organizations struggle to recruit cyber security talent?

 PK: Ultimately it all comes down to awareness, but there are a few interrelated factors: First of all, demand for such talents is currently outpacing the supply, which makes accessing such talents difficult.